Notary Services Swearing of Affidavits

-The Letter of Invitation is written by the Canadian resident who wishes to invite the foreign national to Canada.
+The Letter of Invitation is written by a Canadian resident who wishes to invite a foreign national to Canada.
 It includes various pieces of information, as more particularly described on the Government of Canada website http://www.cic.gc.ca/english/visit/letter.asp?wbdisable=true

 The Letter of Invitation is executed in front of a Notary Public and is, thereafter, ready to be submitted in support of the Visa application.Authentication of Copies of Documents